lki1354/hdl_projects/digital_clock/README.md

 #digital clock project
 A digital clock implementation on an FPGA device.
 The clock was testet with a development board "Cyclone V GX Starter Kit" from terasic.
+Quartus Prime was used as development environment for the FPGA.

 ## introduction
 The implementation use the 50MHz clock from the eval board.